SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 01 May, 2022 at 13:09:31
+# Last Refreshed - 01 May, 2022 at 14:03:47
 The Latest Activity was a Ride -

-<b>Get the bike ready for tomorrow so quick check everything is OK</b>
+<b>Not quite all that I wanted but a cold very wet 100km</b>

-which happened on 30 April, 2022 at 12:26:21
+which happened on 01 May, 2022 at 07:35:47

-Which is 0 years, 0 months, 1 days, 0 hours and 43 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 6 hours and 28 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/7064123593
+You can see it here https://www.strava.com/activities/7070465492

 ## Number of Rides
 How many rides have I done each year?